nachatz/pytest-streaming/docs/usage/pubsub.md

 This section describes how to use the Pub/Sub integration in `pytest-streaming` for managing topics in your tests.
 The plugin supports both global and per-test topic management using either `pytest.ini` configuration or test markers.

+View the specification for verbose details on all usable interfaces of this [library](./../specification/pubsub.md)

 &#160;

 ## PubSub Marker Usage